cksystemsteaching/selfie/README.md

 #### Arithmetic Operators

 Compiling arithmetic operators is surprisingly simple as long as there are machine instructions that match the semantics of those operators.
 In case of C\* and RISC-U they do.
-To some extent this is also true for logical operators but only when considering all of RISC-V, not just RISC-U. We therefore look into compiling logical operators after we are done with arithmetic operators.
+To some extent this is also true for logical comparison operators but only when considering all of RISC-V, not just RISC-U. We therefore look into compiling logical comparison operators after we are done with arithmetic operators.
 Among the arithmetic operators of C\*, the operators for multiplication, division, and remainder are even a bit easier to handle than the operators for addition and subtraction since the latter have different semantics depending on the type of their operands.
 So, for now, let us take the expression `x * 7` as example, instead of `x + 7`.

 ![Terms](figures/emitting-terms.png "Terms")